 Types of Explainer Videos

 The most popular format is 2D motion graphics.
 It’s cheap to create and it has unlimited possibilities.
-However, there are about two dozen styles that can be useful, including live action explainer videos.
+However, there are about two dozen styles that can be useful, including:

-What’s the Best Way to Make an Explainer Video?
+What’s the Best Way to Create an Explainer Video?

 Before you begin, however, there are many factors to take into consideration; you first need to decide on the goals for your video.
 Understand exactly who your target audience is and then select the right message to address them with.
 Plan the platforms you’re going to use the video on and let the production company know.
 That way, they’ll be able to use that to decide on your main message and deliver it in the best way possible.
 Then you can start production.